Reavershark/ldc2-raspberry-pi/README.md

 > [main(----) INF] Listening for requests on http://127.0.0.1:8080/
 > [main(----) INF] Please open http://127.0.0.1:8080/ in your browser.
 ```

+## Todo
+ - Set newly created files ownership to current user instead of root, use `sudo chmown` for now.
+ - Prevent dub from downloading all packages on every build.

 ## Note
 Heavily inspired by https://github.com/pander86/raspberry_vibed